Australia’s largest superannuation fund has confirmed all members who had funds stolen during the recent cyber fraud crime have been reimbursed.

 “Australians place enormous trust in the super system, and rightly expect that their retirement savings will be safe and protected.
 And when that trust is tested, it must be taken seriously.
 The funds involved and the broader ASFA member base, which includes those critical service providers, are doing exactly that.”

-She added that reviews are underway to assess where further protections are needed.
+She said that reviews are underway to assess where further protections are needed.

-The incident was earlier addressed by Treasurer Jim Chalmers, who similarly confirmed both APRA and ASIC were engaging with all impacted funds to support safe outcomes for members.
+The incident was earlier addressed by Treasurer Jim Chalmers, who similarly said both APRA and ASIC were engaging with all impacted funds to support safe outcomes for members.